Createdd/Writing/2022/articles/setupNewMac.md

 Check out their official homepage to browse through the reasons why it is a good fit for your needs: https://www.jetbrains.com/pycharm/

-The reason for using pycharm bei jetbrains is that it showed me throughout my work experience that this is the best all-in-one solution for dealing with larger data science projects.
+The reason for using Pycharm by Jetbrains is that it showed me throughout my work experience that this is the best all-in-one solution for dealing with larger data science projects.
 Even though you can customize VS code to be usable for large projects as well, I think that Pycharm still has an edge over the others.

 The datagrip extension for connecting with databases and handling queries is a blast to use and makes my life much easier.